 In no-fault states, the driver’s own insurance company pays up to a certain limit for his or her medical bills, regardless of who was responsible for the crash.
 The injured person generally cannot receive damages for pain and suffering.
 There are serious limitations on the right to sue an at-fault driver.
 However, under certain conditions, drivers in no-fault states may sue the at-fault driver for their injuries.
 These conditions include severe injuries or medical expenses that exceed a certain monetary limit.

 The following are:

 Car insurance in no-fault states usually costs more than similar insurance in fault states because drivers are required to buy Personal Injury Protection (PIP) insurance, which covers medical expenses up to a certain limit.
-PIP coverage means insurers must pay their customers’ medical bills up to that limit, and this leads to higher premiums.
-Because the no-fault system may mandate that payments are made within a short timeframe,
+PIP coverage means insurers must pay their customers’ medical bills up to that limit, which leads to higher premiums.

 Keep in mind that no-fault coverage generally refers only to injuries or fatalities, not necessarily to property damage.
 If you live in a no-fault state and get into an accident, it’s possible that the other driver will pay for damage to your car.
-If you were injured, though, your car insurance should pay the bill.
+However, if you were injured, your car insurance should pay the bill.

 The General® Can Help

-At The General®, we understand that not every driver has a perfect driving record or perfect credit so we insure all types of drivers.
+At The General, we insure all types of drivers because we understand that not every driver has a perfect driving record or credit score.
 Compare our insurance rates with other companies.
 We think you’ll like what you see.
-Getting your quote and buying car insurance online, and then printing out your insurance card, only takes about 12 minutes.
+Getting your car insurance quote, finalizing your purchase, and printing out your insurance card only takes about 12 minutes.
 We’ll have you on the road in no time!